Basil and Barney's Swap Shop: Series 2

 Series Two began without Melvin O'Doom on the presenting team.
 However, the show did feature a new comedy character, Ugly Yeti.
 The first two episodes did not have Basil live in the studio as he was ill in hospital.
 The amount of live swaps was reduced from 10 to 5 and popular sketch Zeroes did not return.
 Celebrity guests included Tom Daley.
 Team Sam & Lewis were proven to be the best when they made it to the final in Series 2.
 The credits for the show list Ugly Yeti as being played by Marcus Garvey.
-This was rumoured to be a reference to Rastafarian leader Marcus Garvey, since some early reggae is played as background music on the show.
 The "question line" and "gungeulator" segments no longer featured.
 The "Gunge Gallery" along with a tweaked "dunk beds" featured instead.
 The "Gunge Gallery" is five gunge tanks in a row in which children (members of a karate club, football team etc.)would be sat and one child would be chosen to be gunged after each successful swap.
 Each Child would be gunged by the end of the programme.

 Series 3

 Marcus Garvey returned to play Ugly Yeti and the name had been changed to Basil and Barney's Swap Shop, not to forget the studio set refurbished.
 Dunk Beds and Yettis in Space returned, and 'Gold Brush Gold Rush' became the second game during the show.
 'Goldbrush Goldrush' is set in a western style town and the two teams have to power a conveyor belt with buckets of 'brown sludge' up to a holder – the team who fills their holder first goes through to the next game after being gunged in 'Liquid Gold'.
 Both teams were barefoot when they were gunged.
 This series saw host Barney Harwood absent for a few editions for some unknown reasons.
 Johny Pitts (of CBBC's Roar and Help!
-Teach is Coming to Stay) was the official guest presenter filling in for Barney.
+Teach Is Coming to Stay) was the official guest presenter filling in for Barney.
 Marcus Garvey who plays the Ugly Yeti had often been absence too.
 Special features in the series included 'Britain's Swaps Talent' where presenter Barney had to swap a talent of his with one of another person or two who performs a talent for him.
 Also the series included more comedy sketches featuring a wide range of characters, from Quiz Show Colin to Big Parrot, Little Pirate.